 An ideal vulnerability management tool should let you focus on fighting vulnerabilities and not the tool itself.
 You should be able to handle the entire workflow starting from detection to mitigation from just one tool.

-is a unified cloud-based tool to handle all stages of your vulnerability management program right from scanning to patch deployment.
+SanerNow Vulnerability Management is a unified cloud-based tool to handle all your vulnerability management program stages, from scanning to patch deployment.
 You can:

-- leverage our homegrown, world’s largest vulnerability database with 160,000+ security checks
+- Leverage our homegrown, world’s most significant vulnerability database with 160,000+ security checks

-If you’d like to know more about SanerNow, register for a .
+If you’d like to know more about SanerNow, register for a free demo.
 We’ll show you how your security posture can be strengthened with a unified and improved vulnerability management tool.